isuru89/oasis/docs/specs/common-spec.md

       to: "03-01"
 ```

-* Filter out Dinner time (assuming its 6pm to 11pm)
+* Filter out Dinner time (assuming its from 6pm to 11pm)
 ```yaml
 acceptsWithin:
   anyOf: